 a.
 The University shall publish these Guidelines at least once each academic year in a manner that brings them to the attention of members of the University community.
 These guidelines will include the following:

-b) Staff Member.
-Any person, who is not a student, but who is employed temporarily or permanently, full or part-time, by the University in any capacity, including but not limited to, members of the faculty and members of the administrative/professional, extension, service or clerical staff of the University.
+- Staff Member: Any person, who is not a student, but who is employed temporarily or permanently, full or part-time, by the University in any capacity, including but not limited to, members of the faculty and members of the administrative/professional, extension, service or clerical staff of the University.

-e) University Facilities.
-Any building or structure or any improved or unimproved land, or any part of any such building, structure, or land which is owned, used or occupied by Purdue University Calumet.
+- University Facilities: Any building or structure or any improved or unimproved land, or any part of any such building, structure, or land which is owned, used or occupied by Purdue University Calumet.